B.Sc. Mass Communication

 Reasons you should choose SMC

-• Our programmes are accredited by relevant academic and professional bodies such as National Universities Commission (NUC), Advertising Practitioners Council of Nigeria (APCON) and the Nigerian Institute of Public Relations (NIPR)
+• Our programmes are accredited by relevant academic and professional bodies such as the National Universities Commission (NUC), the Advertising Practitioners Council of Nigeria (APCON) and the Nigerian Institute of Public Relations (NIPR)

 • A place of first choice for employers in the media and communication field